La Farce de maître Pathelin: Pathelin and deception in French Farce

 Unlike other play genres in the early 12th to 16th centuries, French farces like Pierre Pathelin were made to highlight the problems in humanity that made society imperfect.
 Instead of following a structure of the virtuous hero and the vicious villain, French farce would instead take the side of the person who was the most clever.
 As History of Theatre states it, “The clever man, even if a sinner, is usually the hero; the dupes deserve their fates because they are stupid or gullible”.

 La Farce de Maitre Pierre Pathelin has been known to have a great impact on plays of the past and present.
 It was ahead of its time; keeping the comedic vigor of many other plays, while also introducing some unseen tactics into farce itself.
 In Donald Maddox's The Morality of Mischief, Maddox uses ideas brought by 16th century scholars like Henri Estienne to describe how Pierre Pathelin managed to acquire such success both now and in its time.
-One major idea used to describe the way Pierre Pathlin was created was the idea that every character in it had a “fiduciary contract” between one another that gave a symbol of trust between characters.
+One major idea used to describe the way Pierre Pathelin was created was the idea that every character in it had a “fiduciary contract” between one another that gave a symbol of trust between characters.
 However, if delusion occurred in the play between characters, the contract would become null and void; this delusion would stem from a second idea of the deceiver being deceived.
 “The identification of iterative surface manifestations of deception reinforces the postulation of a deep structure organized by the axis of Delusion and strengthens the hypothesis that deceit is in fact the organizing principle of the entire play”.
 French farce is based solely off of trust and deceitfulness that are influenced by ideas brought from La Farce de Maitre Pierre Pathelin.